awsdocs/aws-glue-developer-guide/doc_source/access-control-overview.md

 When granting permissions, you decide who is getting the permissions, the resources they get permissions for, and the specific actions that you want to allow on those resources\.

+**Note**
+You can grant access to your data by using AWS Glue methods or by using AWS Lake Formation grants\.
+The AWS Glue methods use AWS Identity and Access Management \(IAM\) policies to achieve fine\-grained access control\.
+Lake Formation uses a simpler `GRANT/REVOKE` permissions model similar to the `GRANT/REVOKE` commands in a relational database system\.
+This section describes using the AWS Glue methods\.
+For information about using Lake Formation grants, see [Granting Lake Formation Permissions](https://docs.aws.amazon.com/lake-formation/latest/dg/lake-formation-permissions.html) in the *AWS Lake Formation Developer Guide*\.

 **Topics**
 + [Using Permissions Policies to Manage Access to Resources](#access-control-permissions)
 + [AWS Glue Resources and Operations](#access-control-resources)